6a6d/f5-pipeline-docs/docs/module0/lab2.rst

 Service Definition Validation
 -----------------------------

-When creating a JSON file, such as an AS3 Service Defintion, the schema can be referanced allowing VS Code to provide code completion and validation services.
+When creating a JSON file, such as an AS3 Service Definition, the schema can be referanced allowing VS Code to provide code completion and validation services.

 #.
 Open an existing Service Definition using VS Code.